(Revised December 2022; thanks to "Schoen" and "littskad" for feedback. I welcome comments here.)

 Peel the wax paper from one of the butter slabs and place it in the middle of the dough rectangle.
 Fold the edges of the dough to cover the butter slab.
 Save the wax paper, butter side up, to use in the rising (step 9).

 Fold a third of the dough toward the middle and the other third on top of that.
 Turn and roll out to a rectangle about 8x16 inches.
-Repeat the folding and turning and rolling two or three more times.
+Then repeat the entire folding and turning and rolling process two or three more times.
+(This is what gives it a flaky crust.)
 Wrap the dough in the wax paper and set aside.

 Repeat this process for the other half of the dough and the other butter slab.